ITR for Year 3 BMSc

 • you will not be considered for admission to Year 3 BMSc during the May adjudication period,

-• you will need to submit a Change of Status request after the adjudication period to the Academic Counselling Office in NCB 280 (by the deadline posted on their website) if you wish to be considered for late admission to Year 3 BMSc,
+• you will need to submit a Change of Status request after the adjudication period to the Academic Advising Office in NCB 280 (by the deadline posted on their website) if you wish to be considered for late admission to Year 3 BMSc,

 • you will not be admitted to an Honours Specialization module if the module reached maximum capacity during the May adjudication period (i.e. is listed as FULL for Year 3 in the chart of Minimum Averages for Admission to Honours Specialization Modules) even if your average on the 2000-level Admission Requirements is higher than the posted minimum average, and